Am0031/javascript-algorithms/other/objects-solutions.md

 These are the solutions I worked out for some of the practice algorithms questions compiled in the [objects.md](objects.md) file.
 There might be other and more efficient ways to resolve the questions.

+Note: I worked out my solutions in Codepen so the expected return is provided by a console.log as shown below, but the output could be obtained differently, for example confirmed by a jest test or rendered in the browser.

 1. Write a JavaScript program to list the properties of a JavaScript object.

 The simplest way to achieve ths is to use the Object.keys method which gives us an array of keys, then join all of them in a string: